-Naomi: Oh well, growing up we would come up here in the summer.
-Even when we didn't live here we would come up here in the summer.
-I would go to school with Nana.
-We lived in the teacherage in various places-Half Moon, but most of the time was up by Eureka and Olney.
-In the summertime, then we would come up here and oh, it was just delightful.
-But we would have beautiful, wonderful picnics.
-Down in the schoolyard we would have the picnics, and they were big affairs.
+Naomi: Oh.
+Well, growing up we would come up here in the summer.
+Even when we didn't live here we would come up here in the summer because I would go to school with Nana.
+We lived in the teacherage and various places, Half Moon, but most of the time was up by Eureka [Alni 00:13:53], in the summertime, then we would come up here and oh it was just delightful.
+But we would have beautiful wonderful picnics and down in the schoolyard we would have the picnics and they were big affairs.

 Karen: The date is now October 8th, Tuesday, 2013.
 After a break for a busy summer we are continuing our interview with Naomi Hoiland.
+Naomi.

-Naomi: Well, hello.
+Naomi[.]
+Well hello.
 [Laughs] Here we are again after a very busy summer and just now getting started.
-I guess we covered a lot of the background of our being here, but some things happened in various times.
-I remember one year I was here at the cabin by myself, with the dogs-at that time it was Bogie and Clem.
-It was in 1996, and Duke went to meet his buddies from Washington.
-They were going into the Yaak, and a terrible storm hit, just unbelievable.
+I guess we covered a lot of the background of our being here. but some things happened in various times.
+I remember one year I was here at the cabin by myself, well with the dogs, and at that time it was Bogey and Clem.
+It was in '96 and Duke went to meet his buddies from Washington and they were going in the yak and a terrible storm hit, just unbelievable.
 It was one like I remember from my childhood when we were always snowed in, but this time I was snowed in and Duke was snowed out.
-His nephew, who was going to take us up to his place in the Yaak, was caught in Browning in the snowstorm and couldn't get back, and his friends in Washington had a terrible, terrible ice storm.
+His nephew that was going to take us up to his place in the yak was caught in Browning in the snowstorm and couldn't get back, and his friends in Washington had a terrible terrible ice storm.
 It was just awful.
-It just ruined so many things.

-They were over a week without power, and they didn't know what to do.
-So, they couldn't meet him either.
-Duke tried to get home, but the road was literally shut because of snow, and he had to stay in town in Coram with my folks, and if that wasn't something.
+It just ruined so many things and they were over a week without power and they didn't know what to do.
+So they couldn't meet him either and Duke tried to get home and the road was literally shut with snow, I mean because of snow, and he had to stay in town in Korum with my folks, and if that wasn't something.
 [Laughs] Oh dear.
 You would have to know my folks to know what his experience was.

-But anyway, he tried every day to get back up here, and every day he was turned back.
-Finally, finally the snowplow started up.
-They had been stuck in Kalispell, but they started up to the North Fork and he followed the snowplow up and finally got home.
-He says, "Oh, how have you been?
+But anyway, he tried every day to get back up here and every day he was turned back and finally, finally the snowplow started up because they got caught up in Kalispell, but they started up to North Fork and he followed the snowplow up and finally got home.
+He says, "Oh how have you been?
 What's happened?"
-I said, "Oh well, the dogs and I had a wonderful time.
+I said, "Oh well the dogs and I had a wonderful time.
 We were warm.
 We had plenty of food because I have a stockpile of food in the laundry room and everything was fine."
 He says, "Well, my experience wasn't so good."
-[Laughs] But be that as it may, I had a wonderful time and it was very, very beautiful up here.
-You haven't lived until you've been in a place like this, and after a snowstorm, a real snowstorm, then it clears off and it's just a bluebird day every day.
-By that I mean the sky is so blue it just about knocks your eyes out, and the sun comes up and it's just sparkly.
-Oh boy, the dogs and I just romped and rolled in the snow waiting for Duke.
-Then finally one day here he came.
-I was snowbound for three days, that's all.
+[Laughs] But be that as it may I had a wonderful time and it was very very beautiful up here.
+You just don't...
+You haven't lived until you've been in a place like this and after a snowstorm, a real snowstorm then it clears off and it's just a bluebird day every day, and by that I mean the sky is so blue it just about knocks your eyes out and the sun comes up and it's just sparkly.
+And oh boy the dogs and I just romped and rolled in the snow waiting for Duke.
+Then finally one day here he came, but that lasted...I was snowbound for 3 days, that's all.
 That wasn't very much.